Adolfo-GM/AggmGPT/README.md

 # AggmGPT

-AggmGPT is a lightweight AI language model developed by **Adolfo GM**, designed to generate human-like text using n-gram models combined with self-attention mechanisms.
+AggmGPT is a lightweight foundational AI language model developed by **Adolfo GM**, designed to generate human-like text using n-gram models combined with self-attention mechanisms.
 The project is licensed under the **MIT License**, making it open-source and free for modification and distribution.

 ## Features
 - Implements **Self-Attention** and **Multi-Head Attention** for improved context understanding.